platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-3/development.md

 ![HTTP cluster architecture](/images/dedicated/http-cluster.svg "0.50")

-Like Professional, DG3 clusters don't have gateway instances, meaning that the entry point runs directly on the DG3 hosts that also serve the application and services.

 ### SSH clusters

-DG3 customers cannot SSH to the host that runs their containers, they can only access the containers.
+On DG3, customer have direct access to the application containers.
 This connection is proxied through the Grid region and then to the DG3 cluster like in the diagram below:

 ![SSH cluster architecture](/images/dedicated/ssh-cluster.svg "0.50")